Origin of Hangul: Philosophical justifications

 Several modern scholars have skeptically described a number of the above Chinese philosophical concepts (and consequently their link to Hangul) as seeming contrived and forced.

 The Haerye argues that the three fundamental vowels of Hangul correspond to concepts from the text I Ching, particularly yin and yang.
 It argues that ㅡ corresponds to yin (symbolizing earth), ㆍ to yang (symbolizing the sun), and ㅣ to man (neutral).
 The remaining vowels are derived from these.
 It also argues that the derived vowels can be classified as yin and yang, with ㅜ, ㅓ, ㅠ, and ㅕ being yin and ㅗ, ㅏ, ㅛ, and ㅑ being yang.
 The rationale given for this is that yin characters have dots "emerging from the earth" as they are below and inside, while yang characters are the opposite and "emerge from heaven".

+The yin, yang, and man groupings correspond to classifications for vowel harmony.
+Yin vowels could only occur with yin vowels and yang with yang.
+Man could go with either.
+For example, 아ᄃᆞᆯ (yaleko; lit. 'son') contains two yang vowels.

 Hypotheses around letter development

 Linguist Sang-Oak Lee argues that the letters were possibly initially developed in a "trial and error" method, without a clear narrative (such as the stroke addition rule) that unified them together.
 He argued that, because Hangul changed several times in its early history, it seemed less like Hangul was developed from the top-down based on such rules and more like the rules were developed to justify the letters, although the rules possibly had some influence on the shapes as well.

 Lee analyzes why various alternate letter shapes were not used.
 For example, the mirror images (along vertical axis) of ㄱ, ㅋ, and ㄴ.
-Lee argues that these were not used because Hangul letters tend to try and minimize the number of brush strokes needed.
+Lee argues that these were not used because Hangul letters tend to minimize the number of brush strokes needed.
 Lee also analyzes why the character derived from ㅂ was ㅍ and not a character resembling 日.
 He argues this was likely decided against because it is easy to visually confuse with ㅌ, the mirror image of ㅌ, and ㄹ.

 While ㅿ is a voiced variant of ㅅ, other consonants like ㄱ, ㄷ, and ㅂ do not have voiced variants.
 Ledyard argues this is because such variants would not fit into the sound classes prescribed in the contemporary version of fanqie.